Ayotomiwa/TicTacToe/README.md

 # TicTacToe
 TictTacToe (Human vs Player or AI (Mini-Max Algorithm)).

-The game GUI was created using the Java Swing UI designer in intellij.
-The board size is 3 x 3, and comprises of buttons which represent each board location.
-The user plays the game by clicking a location on the board (a button), followed by a "Done" button to confirm the clicked move.
+The game GUI was created using the Java Swing UI designer in intellij IDE.
+The board size is 3 x 3, and comprises of buttons which represent each cell on board.
+The user plays the game by clicking a cell on the board, followed by a "Done" button to confirm the clicked move.
 The play (X or O) is then registered on the button selected.

 When the game starts, the user can choose between playing with a human or an AI player as seen below.